 \begin{lemma} Let $\pi$ be any pricing policy that sets prices in $[\underline{p},\overline{p}]$ and $p_\infty$.
 Define $z_0 = 1/2$ and $z_1^n = z_0 + \frac{1}{4n^{1/4}}$ (note $z_1^n\in [1/3,2/3]$ for all $n\ge 2$).
 We have for any $n\ge 2$

-\end{lemma} { \bf Proof.} The proof uses similar ideas as discussed in \cite{besbes2} and \cite{rusmevichientong}.
-Here we give some sketches of the proof.
+\end{lemma} { \bf Proof.} The proof uses similar ideas as discussed in \cite{besbes2} and \cite{broder}.
+Here we give a sketch of the proof.
 We define two non-intersecting intervals around $p^D(z_0)$ and $p^D(z_1^n)$.
 We show that when the true parameter is $z_0$, pricing using $p$ in the second interval will incur a certain loss and the same order of loss will be incurred if we use $p$ in the first interval when the true parameter is $z_1^n$.
-At each time, we treat our policy $\pi$ as a hypothesis test engine, that maps the historic data into two actions: \begin{itemize} \item Choose a price in the first interval \item Choose a price outside the first interval \end{itemize} Then we can represent the revenue loss during the selling season by the ``accumulated probability'' of committing errors in those hypothesis tests.
-However, by the theory of the hypothesis test, one can lower bound the probability of the errors for any decision rule.
-Thus we can obtain a lower bound of revenue loss for any pricing policy.
+At each time, we treat our policy $\pi$ as a hypothesis test engine, which maps the historic data to two actions: \begin{itemize} \item Choose a price in the first interval \item Choose a price outside the first interval \end{itemize} Then we can represent the revenue loss by the ``accumulated probability'' of committing errors in those hypothesis tests.
+By the theory of the hypothesis test, one can lower bound the probability of the errors for any decision rule.
+Thus we obtain a lower bound of revenue loss for any pricing policy.
 The complete proof is referred to Appendix \ref{appendix:notlearningiscostly}. $\Box$

 Now we combine Lemma \ref{lem:learningiscostly} and \ref{lem:notlearningiscostly}.
 By picking $z$ in Lemma \ref{lem:learningiscostly} to be $z_1^n$ and add (\ref{learningiscostly}) and (\ref{notlearningiscostely}) together, we have: